-How to grow Lupins
+How to grow Lupines

-They prefer a soil that is slightly acidic that is lime-free,
+Lupines prefer a soil that is slightly acidic that is lime-free,

 L. pusillus has rose, purple or white flowers and is suited to drier soils.